RonanCodes/movie-search/README.md

 # Next pieces of work

+- [] Add more detail to the search page, perhaps use cards instead of just names
 - [] Add tests for all files
 - [] Add happy flow e2e tests
 - [] Add more media breakpoints for responsive design (mobile vs desktop)